Blue Cheese vs Halloumi Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Halloumi Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Halloumi Cheese is made with cow, goat, and sheep milk.

 Composition and Texture